 Lastly, the last 100 years of Astrological study has conflated the zodiacal signs with the houses, whereby Aries rules the 1st House, Taurus the 2nd House, Gemini the 3rd, and so on.
 There is much evidence to suggest the contrary, and while it's certainly a topic worthy of discussion, it's one I won't be entering into here.
 For more on this topic, I recommend a thorough reading of Deborah Houlding's must-have work 'Temples of the Sky.'

-With all of that said, we're now ready to examine each house individually.
+With all of that said, we're now we're ready to examine each house individually.

 The 1st House is potentially the most important house of the natal chart.
 The planets within this house, as well as its planetary ruler by sign and house, give invaluable insight to one's inherent, intuitive way of being, in addition to how we are most commonly perceived.
 This is the only house of the chart about just us - this is the space of me, myself, and I.